OlivierEstevez/arena-screensaver/readme.md

 - **Copy** to `/Library/Screen Savers/` for all users

 ## Settings
-Number of columns and scrolling speed can be adjusted via the screensaver `Options...` button on the Preferences app.
+Image order, number of columns, and scrolling speed can be adjusted via the screensaver `Options...` button on the Preferences app.

-## Know issues
+> [!WARNING]
+> There's a bug on Mac OS where the screensavers processes don't stop but keep running forever.
+This means the screensaver options do not update when changing them.
-- Screensaver options do not update.
-This is due to a MacOS issue where the previous screensaver process isn't finished but reused.
-To get around it, open Activity Monitor and force quit any process related to `legacyScreensaver`.
+The solution is to open Activity Monitor and force quit any process related to `legacyScreenSaver`.

-- Load time is a bit slow.
-This is due to pre-decoding images at startup (`loadAndDecodeImage`)
-- Scrolling can be a bit stuttery

 ## License